Ellie2020/Data-Science-MSc-Individual-project/README.md

 runSparkMongo.sh  sh file to run the python files on the server

-README.txt detailed description for each file
+README.txt detailed description for each python file

+several notebooks with the plots of chapter 3